dbarakoti/overtime-app/README.md

 ## Features:
 - Approval Wrokflow
-- SMS Sending -> link to apprval or overtime input
+- SMS Sending -> link to apprval or overtime input -> integrate with Heroku scheduler
 - X Administrate admin dashboard
 - X Block non admin and guest user
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- x Bootstrap -> formatting
-- X Icons from Font glyphicons
-- X Update the styles for forms

 ## Refactor TODOS:
-- Integrate validation for phone attr in User: